The VANDELS Survey: New constraints on the high-mass X-ray binary populations in normal star-forming galaxies at 3 < z < 5.5: Conclusions

 \section{Conclusions}

-In this study we have presented, for the first time, new constraints on the X-ray luminosity from the high-mass X-ray binary (XRB) populations based on spectroscopically confirmed galaxies at $z>3$.
+In this study we have presented, for the first time, new constraints on the X-ray luminosity from the high-mass X-ray binary (HMXB) populations based on spectroscopically confirmed galaxies at $z>3$.
 The galaxies have been selected from the recently completed VANDELS spectroscopic survey in the \textit{Chandra} Deep Field South (CDFS), which also benefits from a total of 7 Ms of multi-epoch \textit{Chandra} and remains the deepest X-ray image available.
 Using this unique combination of data sets, we identify a total of 301 Lyman-break galaxies in the redshift range $3 < z < 5.5$ with reliable spectroscopic redshifts.
 We derive accurate physical properties such as stellar masses, dust attenuation and star-formation rates (SFR) using available exquisite broadband imaging from both ground-based and space-based observatories, ranging from UV to infrared wavelengths, which also help eliminate potential AGN in the sample.

-Since the individual X-ray luminosities from X-ray binary (XRB) populations in $z>3$ galaxies are expected to be faint, we must rely on stacking to boost signal.
+Since the individual X-ray luminosities from HMXB populations in $z>3$ galaxies are expected to be faint, we must rely on stacking to boost signal.
 We do this by dividing our sample in redshift and star-formation rate bins and measuring stacked X-ray counts, fluxes and luminosities in the rest-frame energy range $2-10$ keV using aperture-corrected photometry.
-We also calculate the stacked X-ray luminosity per unit star-formation ($L_X$/SFR) in each bin, which is a tracer for the high-mass XRB output of star-forming galaxies.
+We also calculate the stacked X-ray luminosity per unit star-formation ($L_X$/SFR) in each bin, which is a tracer for the HMXB output of star-forming galaxies.